 Unveiled at the '78 Track World Championship, the skinsuit revolutionised rider race wear.
-Trends and technology change, but this Assos creation has never been out of demand.

 At the Munich Olympic Velodrome in 1978, lateral thinking Swiss engineer, Tony Maier-Moussa, unveiled his latest creation: Daniel Gisiger of Switzerland riding in the first anatomical skinsuit.
 Whilst Gisiger's results didn't garner much attention, his one-piece suit certainly did, and the first Assos skinsuit was born.